Home ยป Blog ยป Recipes ยป Main Dish ยป Fish & Shrimp

 2. Add fish and marinate 5 minutes.
 Set up a steamer on the stove.

-3. Fill two 2 cup pyrex bowl or 2 clay bowls or 2 banana cups with the mixture.
+3. Fill two 2 cup pyrex bowl or 2 clay bowls with the mixture.

-4. Put in a steamer and cook for 20 minutes until the custard is set.
+4. Put cups in a steamer and cook for 20 minutes until the custard is set.

 5. Garnish with coconut cream and red pepper or chili.